Rk344300/ECommerce_API_NodeJS/README.md

 walkthrough:
 - config folder contains the configurations of mongoose

--controllers contains all the code which executes for a particular route
+- controllers contains all the code which executes for a particular route

--models folder has  productschema
+- models folder has  productschema

 - routes folder has all the routes